collingsandrew/milestone-two-project/README.md

 The site has been designed to be consistent with the Mario theme; all images, colours and design choices have been made to make the user feel immersed in the world of Mario.

+The structure of the site has been designed to ensure simplicity and ease of navigation to suit its intended audience.

 All images in this project were sourced from [ClipartMax](https://www.clipartmax.com/).

 ### Wireframes